DOMELAND/auth-server/README.md

 # auth

-This is the implementation of the auth server and command-line client for Veloren.
+This is the implementation of the auth server and command-line client for Domeland/Veloren.

 ## Dependencies